aishwarya1301/Dating-Game/README.md

 2. The architect then expects a response containing exactly, `6n` characters, denoting the initial set of weights.
 Each component of the weight vector should contain, a +/- sign, followed by one digit before the decimal and 2 digits after the decimal.
 If you are not using any digits, you should set them to `0`.
-Components are separated by, `,` and `\n` denotes the end of the message.
+Components are separated by `,` and `\n` denotes the end of the message.
 For example, for `n=5`.

   ```